Planning a holiday from Singapore and want to bring your helper abroad? Check what visas FDWs need to travel with you.

-Planning a family holiday from Singapore, or maybe a quick Chinese New Year getaway with the kids?
-We are truly blessed in Singapore to have the benefit of live-in help – and come vacation time with the kids, we now know that their support is priceless – so if you’re thinking about bringing your live-in helper along too, you’re going to need to know the nitty gritty details on how to get her a visa.
+Planning a family holiday from Singapore?
+We are truly blessed in Singapore to have the benefit of live-in help – and, come vacation time with the kids, we know their support is priceless – so if you’re thinking about bringing your live-in helper along too, you’re going to need to know the nitty-gritty details on how to get her a visa.
 Thankfully, applying for visas for your foreign domestic worker (FDW) is relatively simple, and we’ve done the homework for you.
-Check out our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday destinations from Singapore (because who wants last-minute stress at Changi Airport when your helper can’t get past immigration!)…
+Read on for our handy list of requirements for helpers of Filipino and Indonesian nationality to popular holiday destinations from Singapore.
+Plan well in advance (at least a month for visa processing, preferably when you book tickets) because who wants last-minute stress at Changi Airport when your helper can’t get past immigration!

 Dreaming of a Thai massage poolside while your kiddos are happily building sandcastles with your helper?
 Thanks to the Thai embassy visa exemption (31 Dec 2016), your Indonesian or Filipino helper can enter Thailand for up to 30 days without a visa (but only twice per year mind you).
 Phuket here we come!

-Channel your inner Angelina because you’re going temple tomb-raiding in Cambodia.
-Your Indonesian or Filipino right-hand-woman is from the list of visa exempt countries.
+Channel your inner Angelina because you’re going temple tomb-raiding in Cambodia!
+To make things easy breezy, your Indonesian or Filipino right-hand woman is from the list of visa exempt countries.
 And in more good news, you can now apply online for visas for the rest of the family.
-Easy.
+Job done.

 Mad about meandering off the beaten track in Myanmar?
 We have it from the mouths of consular officials that you don’t need to stress about a visa for your Indonesian or Filipino helper if you stay for less than 14 days.
 That’s more than enough time to have a crack at Yangon and its surrounding sights (we went for 5 nights).

-Good news for those of you with a taste for fresh Vietnamese cold rolls: Indonesia and the Philippines are on the list of visa exempt countries.
-Good thing too, as visas cost an eye-watering $105 per person.
-Save the extra cash for hand-made leather shoes.
-You’ll be needing our guide to Vietnam with kids then.
+Good news for those of you with a taste for fresh Vietnamese food: Indonesia and the Philippines are currently on the list of visa-exempt countries, meaning you can use the cash you save for some handmade leather shoes.
+Don’t forget to read our guide to Vietnam with kids before you head off.

-Imagining imbibing with sake sans kids?
+Imagining imbibing with sake, sans kids?
 You can score a three-month Japanese visa for your Filipino helper with a bit of prior preparation.
-Fair warning: the supporting documents can be a bit of a pain to be honest.
-For Indonesian helpers, if they pre-register an e-passport with the Japanese Embassy they can enjoy a visa free stay of 15 days (if not they’ll need to apply for the same three month temporary visit visa).
+Fair warning: the supporting documents can be a bit of a pain.
+For Indonesian helpers, they can enjoy a visa-free stay of 15 days (if not, they’ll need to apply for the same three-month temporary visit visa).

-Keen to escape the humidity for a more temperate stroll through Hyde Park?
+Keen to escape the humidity for a more temperate stroll through London’s Hyde Park?
 If your helper has worked for you for at least one year, they are eligible for a visa to enter the UK.
 Domestic Workers in a Private Household visas take three weeks to process, and can be applied for up to three months before you’re ready to jet off.
-At a pricey SG$700 (£405), you’ll want to stay a while to get full bang for your buck.
+At a pricey S$891 (£516, as of 2019), you’ll want to stay a while to get full bang for your buck.
 Lucky it lasts six months.